Keep your eyes to the skies this weekend—a special solar eclipse is headed our way.

 The phenomenon happens twice a year, but is usually only visible by a small fraction of the Earth's surface.
 This eclipse will be visible in China and Japan on May 21 and for the first time in 18 years by continental western states, California, Nevada, and Arizona on May 20, but not on the East Coast, where the sun will have already set.
 Those in the Northeast will have to wait for the total eclipse in 2017.

 For those who will get a glimpse of the annular eclipse this weekend, though, don’t forget mom’s advice.
 If you don’t have a solar filter, a pinhole projector, or some special solar-safe viewing glasses, you better refrain from staring—otherwise the next eclipse might be a lot harder to see.

 Video produced by Krishnan Vasuvedan.

-Correction: This article originally stated the ring around the moon during the solar eclipse would be visible because the moon is closer to Earth than usual; the ring will be visable because the moon is farther away.
+Correction: This article originally stated the ring around the moon during the solar eclipse would be visible because the moon is closer to Earth than usual; the ring will be visible because the moon is farther away.